Thanhthuy-200997/KOL_crawler/README.md

 # KOL_crawler
-This is crawl dataa from instagram and tiktok with list KOL/influencer
+This is crawl data from instagram and tiktok with list KOL/influencer

 ## Instagram:
 Using Instaloader.